Iceland rudderless after alleged sexual abuse scandal | DW | 01.09.2021

 "A lawyer from the football association asked if I was ready to sign a non-disclosure agreement and also to receive compensation," she said.
 "And, naturally, I said no."

-National broadcaster RUV asked Bergsson whether the complaint or "any such cases" had crossed his desks.
+National broadcaster RUV asked Bergsson about whether the complaint, or "any such cases," had crossed his desks.
 "No, not in any formal manner" was the reply, later disproven by email correspondence between Arnarsottir's father and the president of Iceland, who acknowledged communicating with the chairman about the matter.
 Bergsson resigned his post on Sunday.

 Arnardsottir called for the entire KSI executive committee to likewise resign and acknowledge they had approved hiring players with abuse allegations against them.
 The committee did so, en masse, on Monday, saying in a statement "we as a community all need to do better to support victims and fight sexual violence."